picocms/Pico/in-depth/submission_guidelines.md

 ---
 This is my Theme for Pico.

+Or maybe it's a Plugin...

-If it really existed, this is where I would write some details about it.
+Either way, if it really existed, this is where I would write some details about it.
 ```

 [Pull Request]: {{ site.gh_project_url }}/pull/new/gh-pages